MIA AND SKYE IN THE SLEEPOVER

 The large scale, and repetition of body forms in The Sleepover are used to undermine cultural notions of small, individual, domestic-scaled femaleness, and to create a gentle abstracted monster made up of many absent bodies.
 Through balletic and contemporary dance movements, the dancer interacts with the abstract sculpture, her movement driven on by the sounds of the violin.
 She dissolves the originally still columns made up of shredded petticoat slip skirts, pressing up against, caressing, and running through the tendrils and lace edges of the garments.

 Hannah Gartside has a fabric-based practice with outcomes in sculpture, photography, video and site-specific installation.

-Gartside collects and repurposes everyday materials and detritus such as sleepwear, gloves and cat hair.
+Gartside collects and repurposes everyday materials and detritus such as blankets, nightgowns, gloves and cat hair.
 Drawing from dress-making, costume-making and patchwork-quilting processes her work speaks to personal experiences of intimacy, longing and bereavement.
-Her work explores feminism and material culture through disrupting codes of femininity, and presenting a way of experiencing the sensuality and multiplicity of the material world.
+Her work explores feminism and material culture through disrupting codes of femininity, and presenting ways of experiencing the sensuality and multiplicity of the material world.

 Hannah Gartside received a Bachelor of Fine Art (in Sculpture and Spatial Practice) from Victorian College of the Arts in 2016.
 Her graduate exhibition was awarded an NGV Women’s Association Prize.
 She has held solo exhibitions at George Paton Gallery (VIC) and Metro Arts Gallery (QLD), and has participated in group exhibitions at KINGS ARI, Craft Victoria, Yarra Sculpture Gallery, Wangaratta Art Gallery, Town Hall Gallery, QUT Art Museum and McClelland Gallery and Sculpture Park.